Macchi C.200 Saetta: Service history

 In September 1940, the C.200s of the 6th Gruppo conducted their first offensive operations in support of wider Axis efforts against the Mediterranean island of Malta, escorting Junkers Ju 87 dive-bombers.
 On 1 November 1940 the C.200s were credited with their first kill, a British Sunderland, on a reconnaissance mission, that was sighted and attacked just outside Augusta by a flight of Saettas on patrol.
-With the arrival towards the end of December 1940 of X Fliegerkorps in Sicily, the C.200s were assigned escort duty for I/StG.1 and II/StG.2 Ju 87 bombers attacking Malta, as the Stukas did not have adequate fighter cover until the arrival of 7./JG26's Bf 109s.
+With the arrival towards the end of December 1940 of Fliegerkorps X in Sicily, the C.200s were assigned escort duty for I/StG.1 and II/StG.2 Ju 87 bombers attacking Malta, as the Stukas did not have adequate fighter cover until the arrival of 7./JG26's Bf 109s.

-Soon after, British air power in the theatre was enhanced, especially by the arrival of the Hawker Hurricane fighter, which forced a redeployment of Italian forces in response.
-Although considered to be inferior to the Hurricane in terms of speed, the C.200 had the advantage in terms of manoeuvrability, turn radius, and climb rate.
+Soon after, British air power in the theatre was enhanced, especially by the arrival of the Hurricane fighter, which forced a redeployment of Italian forces in response.
+Although considered to be inferior to the Hurricane in speed, the C.200 had the advantage of manoeuvrability, turn radius and climb rate.
 According to aviation author Bill Gunston, the C.200 proved effective against the Hurricane, delivering outstanding dogfight performance without any vices.

-While the Hurricane was faster at sea level (450 km/h vs the C.200's 430 km/h, the Saetta could reach more than 500 km/h at 4500 m, although its speed dropped off at altitude: 490 km/h at 6000 m and 350 km/h at 7000 m with a maximum ceiling of 8800 m.
+While the Hurricane was faster at sea level (450 km/h vs the C.200's 430 km/h, the Saetta could reach more than 500 km/h at 4500 m, although its speed dropped off at altitude, 490 km/h at 6000 m and 350 km/h at 7000 m with a maximum ceiling of 8800 m.
 Comparative speeds of the Hurricane Mk I were 505 km/h at 5000 m and 528 km/h at 6000 m.
 Over 5000 m and at very low levels, only the huge Vokes (anti-sand) air filter fitted to the "tropical" variants slowed the Hurricane Mk II to Macchi levels.
 Although the Macchi C.200 was more agile than the Hurricane, it carried a lighter armament than its British adversary.

 On 6 February 1941, the 4th Stormo received C.200s from the 54th Stormo.
 Once the autorotation problems had been resolved, the Macchis were regarded as "very good machines, fast, manoeuvrable and strong" by Italian pilots.
 After intense training, on 1 April 1941, the 10th Gruppo (4th Stormo) moved to Ronchi dei Legionari airport and started active service.
 The C.200 subsequently saw action over Greece, Yugoslavia and the Balkans, frequently engaging in dogfights with British Gladiators and Hurricanes over the Balkans.